gnatbomb/IDLLA/README.md

 "The vglc: The video game level corpus." by Summerville, Adam James, Sam Snodgrass, Michael Mateas, and Santiago Ontanón. arXiv preprint arXiv:1606.07487 (2016).
 > https://github.com/TheVGLC/TheVGLC

+This work was conducted as part of the University of Alberta GRAIL Lab.

+# How to use